chaowang-ustc/chaowang-ustc.github.io/_pages/about.md

 ### 代表性论著

-1. Hanzhe Li, Dazhong Shen, Chao Wang, Yuting Liu and Jingjing Gu.
+1. Hanzhe Li, Dazhong Shen, **Chao Wang**, Yuting Liu and Jingjing Gu.
 Can LLMs Enhance Fairness in Recommendation Systems?
 A Data Augmentation Approach.
 The 48th International ACM SIGIR Conference on Research and Development in Information Retrieval, (SIGIR-2025), 2025, accepted.
 (CCF A)

 2. Leilei Ding, Zhipeng Tang, Le Zhang, Dazhong Shen, **Chao Wang**, Ziyang Tao, Jingbo Zhou, Yanyong Zhang, Hui Xiong.
 Killing two birds with one stone: A Spatio-Temporal Prompt for the Inductive Spatio-Temporal Extrapolation.
 The 30th International Conference on Database Systems for Advanced Applications (DASFAA-2025), 2025, accepted.
 (CCF B)